Hayes-Lab/Hayes-Lab.github.io/_pages/research.md

 ![]({{ site.url }}{{ site.baseurl }}/images/respic/2021_Carloni.png){: style="width: 50%; float: left; margin: 0px"}

 #### Imprinting of Microglia by Developmental Stressors
 This project will explore the molecular mechanisms of how microglia "remember" early life stress exposures leading to an adaptation in their life-long response to future stimuli.
-We will evaluate mechanisms of innate immune memory including metabolic adaptations and epigenetic marks induced by maternal immune activation that persist across the lifespan of microglia from early development to aging.
+We will evaluate mechanisms of innate immune memory including metabolic adaptations and epigenetic marks induced by maternal immune activation that persist across the lifespan of microglia from early development to aging.<br>

 <br>
 <br>